omerdizmen/Kitchen-Chaos/README.md

-This Unity Project was created for learning purposes and made following CodoMonkey tutorials.
+This Unity Project was created for learning purposes and made following CodeMonkey tutorials.
 You can find the game playtrough which was made following the tutorial. https://youtu.be/Ea62tUa1qDs